Advice and tips to help make gardening easier for the elderly, disabled, arthritis sufferers and wheelchair users.

 If mobility or walking difficulties make it difficult to get out into your garden, you can't garden !!
-A simple ramp or steps made from slabs, with a handrail, will help get you out of the house into your garden.
+If you are using a wheelchair, a simple ramp made from concrete is cheap and effective, or walking with sticks or a frame, sound non slip steps made from slabs, with a handrail, will help get you out of the house into your garden.
 Garden design for elderly

 Digging and weeding.